Global Poker overview

 From a legal standpoint, this means Global Poker is engaged in hosting sweepstakes.
 Similar sweepstakes promotions are offered by numerous international corporations.

 Global Poker traffic overview

-The number of active cash games is significantly higher than in the case of smaller sites operating on fenced state markets in New Jersey or Nevada.
+The number of active ring games is significantly higher than in the case of smaller sites operating on fenced state markets in New Jersey or Nevada.
 The numbers seem to be comparable with casual Europe-facing platforms, such as iPoker or Unibet, which see between 350 and 1,100 active players, depending on the day and hour.
 It should be noted that, unlike many other poker rooms, Global Poker is consistently expanding its player base, which should lead to even better traffic in 2019.

 Most of them are six-max tables, but finding a full nine-max game shouldn’t be much of an issue, even during odd hours.
-Texas Hold’em makes up about two thirds of the overall cash game traffic on Global Poker, and Pot-Limit Omaha accounts for the rest.
+Texas Hold’em makes up about two thirds of the overall ring game traffic on Global Poker, and Pot-Limit Omaha accounts for the rest.